Coyote slips into Alabama home through doggy door, kills pet cat

 An Alabama man was startled awake over the weekend when a hungry coyote entered his home in Argo and killed the family cat.

-Roland Collins was roused from his bed early Sunday morning when he heard a noise from the basement WIAT-TV reported.
+Roland Collins was roused from his bed early Sunday morning when he heard a noise from the basement, WIAT-TV reported.

 VERMONT COUPLE ATTACKED BY RABID COYOTE, WILDLIFE OFFICIALS SAY